openstreetmap/mod_tile/readme.txt

 Tile serving
 ============
-Tiles are served from the filesystem using Apache from /var/www/html/osm_tiles2/[Z]/[X]/[Y].png
+To avoid problems with directories becoming too large the files are stored in a different layout to that presented by the web server.
+The tiles are now stored under /var/www/html/direct/[Z]/nnn/nnn/nnn/nnn/nnn.png

-where X,Y,Z are the standard OSM tile co-ordinates.
+Where nnn is derived from a combination of the X and Y OSM tile co-ordinates.

+Apache serves the files as if they were present under "/osm_tiles2/Z/X/Y.png" wiht the path being converted automatically.

 An Apache module called mod_tile enhances the regular Apache file serving mechanisms to provide: